dataloop-ai-apps/integrations-singlestore/README.md

 - **Export SingleStore**
   - This node takes the response marked as the best and updates the corresponding SingleStore table row with the response, model name and id from Dataloop.

+## Acknowledgments

+This project makes use of the following open-source software:

+- **[PyMongo](https://github.com/mongodb/mongo-python-driver)**: The MongoDB Python driver, distributed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+PyMongo provides tools for interacting with MongoDB in Python.
+For more information about PyMongo, visit its [documentation](https://pymongo.readthedocs.io/) or [GitHub repository](https://github.com/mongodb/mongo-python-driver).